 Instead of a traditional funeral, there are no family or friends present.
 A staff member from a funeral home (not necessarily a Funeral Director) will collect the deceased person, hold the body at their premises, complete the necessary documentation and arrange transfer for cremation.

 There is a lot to be said for this minimalist option, not least cost.
 It is cheaper mainly because there is less for a funeral home to do, with less staff.

 But if you knew what was happening behind the scenes, you may wish to reconsider this option.

 What Happens Behind The Scenes?

-In recent years, there has been a rise in popularity for ‘Direct Cremation’ with consumers wanting the cheapest option possible for the cremation of the body.
+In recent years, there has been a rise in popularity in Australia for ‘Direct Cremation’ with consumers wanting the cheapest option possible for the cremation of the body.

 However, despite some Funeral Directors advertising low cost cremations, the public would be “horrified” if they knew some of the things that happen behind the scenes when they request a ‘Direct Cremation”.